insilijo/insilijo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey!
 Thanks for dropping by.
 I'm Joey.
+I have a B.S. and Ph.D. in Chemical and Biological Engineering, the latter of which I completed under the advisement of Dr. Nanette R. Boyle at Colorado School of Mines.
+We used agent-based modeling and flux balance analysis (code acting like individuals + figuring out the fastest route to grow in metabolism) to interrogate _Trichodesmium erythraeum_'s colony forming behavior and capacity to fix nitrogen and $CO_2$ simultaneously during the day.
+Since then, I've been involved in engineering to optimize nitrogen fixation for industrial ag, finding drug targets for autoimmune disorders using metabolism-centric approaches, untargeted metabolomics, microbiome research, and software for science research.
+In my other life, I'm trying to build a non-profit to provide fresh produce for at-risk communities in Boston in a way that actually saves the city money.
+I'm a hit at parties.

 I write because I like to.
 I write also because I'm opinionated on the following categories, each with different levels of trustworthy experience from high to low:

 ## I'm pretty good at this